fluttercommunity/android_id/README.md

 6. **Test on Real Device**: If on emulator, try on a physical Android device

-If none of these work, please open an issue with:
+If none of these work:
+- Search existing GitHub issues for a similar report and add your details there, or open a new issue if you can't find one.
+- Include the following information:
   - Flutter version (`flutter --version`)
   - Output of `flutter doctor -v`
   - Your `pubspec.yaml` dependencies
   - Full error stack trace
   - Whether it happens in a fresh project (`flutter create test_app`)